Consensys/doc.ethsigner/README.md

 This repository only contains the sources for [EthSigner documentation website hosted by ReadTheDocs].

 This repository uses a Git submodule.
-Please refer to the [common tools wiki] for explanation about how to build and contribute to the documentation.
+Please refer to the [common tools wiki] for explanation about how to build and contribute to this documentation.

 [EthSigner]: https://github.com/PegaSysEng/ethsigner
 [common tools wiki]: https://github.com/PegaSysEng/doc.common/wiki